szkrd/little-angular-book/book/04-dependency-injection/02-sharing-services/README.md

 Under the hood `this.postsService = new PostsService()` "happens" in the constructor.

-:bulb: With a shared service and rxjs subjects it's trivial to setup an eventemitter or pubsub messaging.
+:light_bulb: With a shared service and rxjs subjects it's trivial to setup an eventemitter or pubsub messaging.